pootle/pyweb/README.md

 Using HTML with css means that there is immense flexibility to format and animate the user interface, and also means the many smart tools existing for web browsers can be exploited.

+The web server and associated classes is about 250 lines of python.

+There is also a small javascript file that is used by the web page to link the fields on the web page back to the app via the web server.
+This is about
+50 lines of code

 ## Dependencies
 Python 3.7 or later is needed.
 No other packages are required.